TheLinuxNinja/creatingCursors/README.md

 1st column: Sizes of the cursor.

-2nd and 3rd columns: For **default** cursor it will be coordinates for the pointy end, for **pointer** (hand with finger) it will be coordinates of the end of the finger, etc.
+2nd and 3rd columns: For **default** cursor it will be coordinates of pointy end, for **pointer** (hand with finger) it will be coordinates of the end of the finger, etc.

 4th column: Path to images with corresponding sizes.